Official websites use .gov

 &lt;/ul&gt;

-&lt;p&gt;&lt;strong&gt;You may also be able to check for STDs with an &lt;a data-pid="31381" href="https://medlineplus.gov/lab-tests/at-home-medical-tests/"&gt;at-home test&lt;/a&gt;.&lt;/strong&gt; Home test kits are available for several STDs, including chlamydia, gonorrhea, syphilis, trichomoniasis, and hepatitis C.&lt;/p&gt;
+&lt;p&gt;&lt;strong&gt;You may also be able to check for STIs with an &lt;a data-pid="31381" href="https://medlineplus.gov/lab-tests/at-home-medical-tests/"&gt;at-home test&lt;/a&gt;.&lt;/strong&gt; Home test kits are available for several STIs, including chlamydia, gonorrhea, syphilis, trichomoniasis, and hepatitis C.&lt;/p&gt;

 &lt;ul&gt;

 &lt;li&gt;These tests usually involve using a device (lancet) to prick your finger for a drop of blood, collecting a urine sample, or taking an oral swab.
-You should discuss your at-home STD test results with your provider to see if you need further testing and/or treatment.&lt;/li&gt;
+You should discuss your at-home STI test results with your provider to see if you need further testing and/or treatment.&lt;/li&gt;

 &lt;/ul&gt;&lt;h2&gt;Will I need to do anything to prepare for the test?&lt;/h2&gt;